 Metaphorically speaking, a person's ideas must be the building he lives in - otherwise there is something terribly wrong. — Søren Kierkegaard

-After a degree in Comedy Studies and years of teaching and learning improvisation from The Second City and the iO Theater, I realized that this simple principle ("Yes, And") can drastically improve my everyday life, because:
+After a degree in Comedy Studies and years of teaching and learning improvisation from The Second City and the iO Theater, I realized that a simple principle, "Yes, And", can drastically improve my everyday life, because:

 - My (our) brain is hard-wired to say "No" to new ideas by default.
 That's a defensive mechanism that leads to frustration.

 - You can train your brain to say "Yes" by default.
-Mostly by learning to listen and embrace other people's ideas.
+Mostly by learning to listen and embracing other people's ideas.